lukehaas/Shapely/README.md

 - strokeStyle - only relevant for lines (solid or dashed)
 - opacity: (0 - 1)
 - pattern - (image)
+- font - only relevant for text (example: 80px Arial)

 ##### shadow #####